meliorence/react-native-image-gallery/README.md

 * Dump off-screen images for better performance if needed
 * Provide a convenient interface to implement floating custom views like social comment box or other menus.
   * onSingleTapConfirmed(pageId): Called after user single tapped (not double) **and** the gallery is idle.
 This should be a good time for you to display the responding floating view.
-  * onGalleryIdleStateChanged(idleOrNot): Called when gallery becomes busy ( user starts to move or zoom images) or when gallery becomes idle (no fingers active nor any animation going on).
-If *idleOrNot* is false, it's a good time for your to hide any floating views.
+  * onGalleryStateChanged(idle, ...): Called when gallery becomes busy ( user starts to move or zoom images) or when gallery becomes idle (no fingers active nor any animation going on).
+If *idle* is false, it's a good time for your to hide any floating views.